...

 Image Credit © The Trustees of the British Museum

-in the Great Court, British Museum, Great Russell St, London WC1B 3DG.
+Meet me at the Information Desk in the Great Court, British Museum, Great Russell St, London WC1B 3DG.

 Duration: Approximately 60 minutes